-55. Broad protection and minimal regulation.
-In a democratic society, some types of assemblies, due to their size or lack of interference with other rights, do not warrant any form of official regulation.cl Any domestic legislation should confer broadly framed protection on freedom of peaceful assembly, and narrowly confine itself to addressing those types of assemblies for which some degree of regulation is required.
+- 96. Broad protection and minimal regulation.
+In a democratic society, some types of assemblies, due to their size or lack of interference with other rights, do not warrant any form of official regulation.
+154 Any domestic legislation should confer broadly framed protection on freedom of peaceful assembly, and narrowly confine itself to addressing those types of assemblies for which some degree of regulation is required.
 While there is no requirement that participating States enact a specific law on freedom of assembly, the provisions of such a law can serve as a guide for sound decision-making by the relevant state authority by establishing clear standards that limit opportunities for arbitrary decisions.
-The purpose of such legislation should be to facilitate and ensure the protection of the right to freedom of assembly, rather than to inhibit the enjoyment of this right. cli The obligations to protect and facilitate assemblies (see above, para.000) should therefore be expressly stated in any relevant domestic laws pertaining to freedom of peaceful assembly or relevant police powers. clii It is also vital that any specific law should avoid the creation of an excessively regulatory or bureaucratic system.
+The purpose of such legislation should be to facilitate and ensure the protection of the right to freedom of assembly, rather than to inhibit the enjoyment of this right.
+155 The obligations to protect and facilitate assemblies (see above, para.000) should therefore be expressly stated in any relevant domestic laws pertaining to freedom of peaceful assembly or relevant police powers.
+156 It is also vital that any specific law should avoid the creation of an excessively regulatory or bureaucratic system.
 Well-drafted legislation can help prevent the over-regulation of freedom of peaceful assembly.
-The drafters should ensure that legal provisions regulating freedom of peaceful assembly do not disproportionately impact on certain persons or groups. cliii

-56. Laws governing the conduct of elections.
+The drafters should ensure that legal provisions regulating freedom of peaceful assembly do not disproportionately impact on certain persons or groups.
+157 - 97.
+Laws governing the conduct of elections.
 Assemblies taking place immediately before, during or after an election period should not be regulated by special legislation.
-Rather, the general law on assemblies should be sufficient to cover assemblies associated with election campaigns, an integral part of which is the organisation of public events (see also 'Freedom of assembly, the right to vote and the right to participation' in Section A above).
+Rather, the general law on assemblies should be sufficient to cover assemblies associated with election campaigns, an integral part of which is the organisation of public events (see also

+'Freedom of assembly, the right to vote and the right to participation' in Section A above).
 Moreover, elections should never be seen as a pretext for unduly restricting the right to freedom of peaceful assembly.
-All peaceful assemblies, including those critical of ruling party/parties should be entitled to equal treatment.
-Or elections, the importance of the right to freedom of peaceful assembly in the context of elections, the threshold for imposing restrictions should be high, meaning that the criteria of necessity and proportionality should be more difficult to meet during election time.
+159 All peaceful assemblies, including those critical of ruling party/parties should be entitled to equal treatment.
+160 Given the importance of the right to freedom of peaceful assembly in the context of elections, the threshold for imposing restrictions should be high, meaning that the criteria of necessity and proportionality are of special importance during election time.
+In certain countries, there are bans on assemblies in short periods prior to election days.
+However such restrictions must always be proportionate, as any restriction.